Islamic-Open-Finance/.github/profile/README.md

 ## Trademark

 Islamic Open Finance™ and IOF™ are trademarks.
-See [TRADEMARK.md](https://github.com/Islamic-Open-Finance/app/blob/main/open-source/TRADEMARK.md) for usage guidelines.
+See our trademark guidelines for usage.

 ---